agentgt/jirm/README.md

 JirmDao
 -------

-The `JirmDao` allows you to CRUD immutable POJO's.
-Immutable POJO's have all of their member fields `final` and the fields themselves should be immutable objects.
-Immutable POJO's require a constructor to instantiate their member fields.
+The `JirmDao` allows you to CRUD immutable POJOs.
+Immutable POJOs have all of their member fields `final` and the fields themselves should be immutable objects.
+Immutable POJOs require a constructor to instantiate their member fields.

-Because immutable objects require constructor based loading of fields we need to make a constructor with all the fields from table (and/or ManyToOne child tables... more on that later).
+Because immutable objects require constructor based loading of fields we need to make a constructor with all the fields from table (and/or many-to-one child tables... more on that later).

-Unfortuanately the JVM has some limitations on reflection of constructor based arguments so you will have to annotate your constructor with either JDK's `@ConstructorProperties` or Jackson's `@JsonCreator` and `@JsonProperty`
+Unfortunately the JVM has some limitations on reflection of constructor based arguments so you will have to annotate your constructor with either JDK's `@ConstructorProperties` or Jackson's `@JsonCreator` and `@JsonProperty`

 ```java